SandaruAbey/Desktop-Learning-Assistance/README.md

-# Desktop-Learning-Assistance

-# Student AI Assistant
+# 🤖 AI Learning Assistance 🤖

 An intelligent assistant application designed to help students with their academic tasks and everyday needs.
 This Python-based project uses advanced OCR and AI-powered chat functionalities to make student life easier.